krisbalintona/vale-nix/README.md

   ...
 ```

-3. Add `valeWithConfig ...` to your devShell
+3. Add `valeWithConfig ...` to your devshell

 ```nix
 ...